3dem/model-angelo/README.md

 ```
 You will have your result as a multiple sequence alignment here: `A.a3m`.

+## Common issues
+1. ModelAngelo currently does not build nucleotides.
+It also may make mistakes if nucleotide sequences are in the sequence fasta file.

+2. If the result looks very bad, with many disconnected chains, take a look at the alpha helices.
+If these are made of short and disconnected chains, the map was probably in the wrong handedness.
+If you flip the map and run again, you should see much better results.

 ## Citation

 Currently, ModelAngelo is a pre-print on [arXiv](https://arxiv.org/abs/2210.00006)